Renee Grant-Williams

 Renee Grant-Williams (January 8, 1943 – November 11, 2021) was an American vocal coach living in Nashville, Tennessee, United States.
 She is also an active classical singer, conductor, communication skills expert, and published author.
-Grant-Williams is considered one of the most effective voice coaches in the business and has been a consultant to nearly every major record label.
+Grant-Williams was considered one of the most effective voice coaches in the business and has been a consultant to nearly every major record label.
 Her client roster includes Faith Hill, Tim McGraw, Miley Cyrus, Christina Aguilera, Kenny Chesney, Bob Weir (Grateful Dead), Martina McBride, Keith Urban, Dixie Chicks, Carrie Underwood, Linda Ronstadt, and more.

 Biography

 A full scholarship brought her a Bachelor of Music degree from the San Francisco Conservatory of Music.
-Additional studies include work at Carnegie-Mellon University (Pittsburgh, PA), the Music Academy of the West (Santa Barbara, CA), the American Institute of Musical Studies (Graz, Austria), and the conducting and opera divisions of the Banff School of Fine Arts (Alberta, Canada).
+Additional studies include work at Carnegie-Mellon University (Pittsburgh, PA), the Music Academy of the West (Montecito, CA), the American Institute of Musical Studies (Graz, Austria), and the conducting and opera divisions of the Banff School of Fine Arts (Alberta, Canada).

 Grant-Williams has held a variety of positions, including Director of the Division of Vocal Music at the University of California Berkeley, Music Director at the Actors Studio of New York City, adjunct voice faculty at the San Francisco Conservatory of Music, Artist-in-Residence with the San Mateo Chamber Music Society in California, co-founder of the new music ensemble KOTEKAN, and national sales director for the New York music production company David Horwitz Music.

 Grant-Williams founded and conducted the San Francisco Community Chorus, as well as the recently formed Music City Community Chorus in Nashville, and directs the Excelsior Chamber Orchestra.

 She draws upon a diverse musical background.
 She has been featured in several recordings, including a recording of Brahms Duets for 1750 Arch Records, KOTEKAN Percussion ensemble recordings for Reference Recordings, and a featured solo in the movie The Good Old Boys starring Sissy Spacek and Tommy Lee Jones.
 Although trained in opera, she sang lead for the Timms Brothers, a country band.
-She was cast as the lead in an Off-Broadway show produced by Dream Girls’ creator, Tom Eyen, and was musical director and lyricist for a production at the Actors Studio.
+She was cast as the lead in an Off-Broadway show produced by Dream Girls' creator, Tom Eyen, and was musical director and lyricist for a production at the Actors Studio.
 She was also the lyricist and music director for the original musical play Hillbilly Women based on the eponymous book by Kathy Kahn, and directed by Arthur Penn (Bonnie and Clyde, Little Big Man).